artificialmindgames/psychological-jujitsu/README.md

 You can find the starter bots in the package "artificialmindgames.jujitsu.core.player.starterbots"

 Two starter bots are provided.
 One picks a random card every turn.
-The other simply matches the victory card draw each turn.
+The other simply matches the victory card drawn each turn.
 Here is the random starter bot:

 ```java